 Montgomery Biscuits – 3rd Place

 Who in their right mind thought it would be a great idea to personify a biscuit?
 I have several questions about why anyone thought it was a good idea to make fluffy and buttery bread into a mascot.
-This thing is absolutely terrifying.
+This thing is absolutely terrifying and somehow hysterical at the same time.

-If you are not being paid to play on this team, there is no excuse for anyone who happens to own any type of memorabilia associated with the team.
+If you are not being paid to play on the Montgomery Biscuits, there is no excuse for anyone who happens to own any type of memorabilia associated with the team.
 Whether that is a shirt, hat, plastic bat, or anything else, you need Jesus, period.

 Ridiculous Rating 8.3/10